MonoLisaFont/content/03_posts/what_are_font_ligatures.md

 ## What are coding ligatures?

 Now that you understand what ligatures are and why they are used, it is good to consider how they can be used for programming.
-Several coding fonts contain these combinations as ligatures to improve the legibility of common combinations, such as `!=`.
+Several coding fonts contain these combinations as ligatures to improve the legibility of common ones, including `!=`.
 In other words, after replacement, the combination would stand out on its own, and often, you end up with a more mathematical look for your code that some programmers prefer.
 Given it is not a look all programmers like, it is possible to toggle the feature using `liga` and `dlig` OpenType flags, and even if a typeface contains ligatures, they aren’t enabled by default.
 Consider the figure below to get a better idea of what kind of coding ligatures are possible.

 ![Coding ligatures (typeface: MonoLisa)](/images/MonoLisaBlogpostsVorlagen02.png)